GauGoth-Corp/GauGoth-Corp/README.md

 All rights reserved.
 Any reproduction, duplication or copy, complete or partial, without the agreement of the GauGoth Corp. is strictly forbidden.

-If you have any questions, comments, requests or other, if you have noticed any bugs, contact me at: [mailto:gaugoth.corp@free.fr](gaugoth.corp@free.fr).
+If you have any questions, comments, requests or other, if you have noticed any bugs, contact me at: [gaugoth.corp@free.fr](mailto:gaugoth.corp@free.fr).

 **Learn more about credits and copyrights: [Learn more](copyrights.md).**